clearmatics/simple-safe/src/simple_safe/docs/README.md

 A simple Web3-native CLI for Safe multisig wallets.

-Functionality:
+Main functionality:

-- `🚀` deploy a Safe account
+- `🚀` deploy a new Safe account
+- `🔍` inspect a Safe account
 - `📝` build a Safe transaction
 - `🔏` sign a Safe transaction
 - `🌐` execute a Safe transaction